 Secondary Drinking Water Standards

-1 The average nitrate level was 4.79 ppm, with a maximum level of 6.21 ppm.
+3 The average nitrate level was 4.8 ppm, with a maximum level of 6.3 ppm.
 We are closely monitoring the nitrate levels.
 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
-Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
+Such nitrate levels in drinking water can interfere with the capacity of the infant’s blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 10 ppm may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
-If you are caring for an infant or you are pregnant, you should seek advice from you health care provider.
+If you are caring for an infant or you are pregnant, you should seek advice from your health care provider.

-2 There is currently no MCL for hexavalent chromium.
-The previous MCL of 0.10 mg/L (10 ppb) for hexavalent chromium was withdrawn on September 11, 2017.
-The State requires any hexavalent chromium result above the detection limit of 1 ppb be reported.
+4 The previous MCL of 0.010 mg/L (10 ppb) for hexavalent chromium was withdrawn on September 11, 2017, and there is currently no MCL in effect.
 To protect public health and in anticipation of a new MCL, however, we have continued treating for hexavalent chromium through previously installed treatment systems.

 |AS||Internal corrosion of AC water mains|

 |BB||Major biodegradation byproduct of TCE and PCE groundwater contamination|